EagleGenomics-cookbooks/QualiMap/README.md

 # QualiMap
-Chef recipe for QualiMap - Qualimap 2 is a platform-independent application written in Java and R that provides both a Graphical User Inteface (GUI) and a command-line interface to facilitate the quality control of alignment sequencing data and its derivatives like feature counts.

 Description
 ===========
+This cookbook install QualiMap

+Qualimap 2 is a platform-independent application written in Java and R that provides both a Graphical User Inteface (GUI) and a command-line interface to facilitate the quality control of alignment sequencing data and its derivatives like feature counts.

 http://qualimap.bioinfo.cipf.es/